-Another method, called the lactational amenorrhea method, can be used after delivery of a baby if a woman is breastfeeding.
+The lactational amenorrhea method is another method.
+It can be used after delivery of a baby if a woman is breastfeeding.
 It can be very effective under certain circumstances.

 The calendar method (also called the standard days method) can be used only by women who have regular menstrual periods.
 Cyclebeads can be used to help women keep track of their fertile days.
 These beads are color-coded, and each bead represents a day of the cycle.